kannadhasan2/RoadmapPro/AI_SETUP.md

 ## Overview

-EduVerse uses AI services (Groq and Google Gemini) for generating roadmaps, courses, and learning resources.
+RoadmapPro uses AI services (Groq and Google Gemini) for generating roadmaps, courses, and learning resources.
 This guide will help you set up and troubleshoot AI providers.

 ## API Providers